apache/nuttx/configs/metro-m4/README.txt

 -----------------------------

   nsh:
     This configuration directory will built the NuttShell.
-See NOTES above.
+See NOTES ;for common configuration above and the following:

+    NOTES:

+    1. The CMCC (Cortex M Cache Controller) is enabled.